Last Updated on

 Speed is the first, and possibly most important thing when it comes to mobile optimization.

-53% of website visitors expect an ecommerce site to load in 3 seconds or less.
+53% of website visitors expect an eCommerce site to load in 3 seconds or less.
 On top of that, 1 in 2 online shoppers will abandon their cart if the website they’re on is slow to load.

 Image via Digital.com